sinclairzx81/reactor/readme.md

 <a name='getting_started_console_applications' />
 #### console applications

-The following is the recommended approach for starting the event loop in a console application.
+The following is the recommended approach for starting the reactor event loop in a typical console application.
+Calling Reactor.Loop.Start() will begin a background thread which will enumerate reactors internal event queue, and dispatch asynchronous completion callbacks to the caller.
-Note, by calling the loop, the application will not close at the end of Main().
-Calling Start() on the event loop will internally spawn a single thread which will iterate over the loop (as above).
+The in example below, we start the loop, make a request to google, and stop the loop.

 ```csharp
 class Program